-Contributes to Toronto Hydro's financial performance objectives as access control, and power redundancy solutions; and o Leveraging an existing fiber-optic connection between EDC 2 and measured by the total cost and efficiency measures by:
+Capital Expenditure Plan General Plant Investments Financial • ( Contributes to Toronto Hydro's financial performance objectives as Performance r neasured by the total cost and efficiency measures by: Reducing capital costs by sharing existing infrastructure at the proposed EDC including cabling pathways, physical security, access control, and power redundancy solutions; and Leveraging an existing fiber-optic connection between EDC 2 and the proposed EDC to reduce project costs.

-Reducing capital costs by sharing existing infrastructure at the proposed EDC including cabling pathways, physical security, the proposed EDC to reduce project costs.
-1 E8.1.2.1 Program Description 2 This program proposes the relocation of EDC 1 to the 3 require \$72 million over the 2025-2029 rate period to execute and complete this program.
-4 The utility proposes the assume as the optimal relocation site for the following 5 reasons: 6 • and 10 Existing Fibre-Optic Connections and Footprint: The proposed EDC contains a fibre-optic 11 connection with EDC 2, which would enable the transfer of data and communications from 12 the the the third the third that the third the 13 project costs when compared to other potential locations.
-The proposed EDC also provide 14 a 12,000 square feet footprint, which is necessary for housing all EDC assets.
-15 Further details regarding the various relocation options and how the utility determined the optimal 16 relocation site are provided in subsection E8.1.4 on page 23.
-17 The proposed EDC will be a to the existing warehouse area within the and the EDC will be located .
-A total 19 of 11,500 square feet of space will be dedicated to house the following key components:
+1 E8.1.2.1 Program Description

+This program proposes the relocation of EDC 1 to the Exercise Control.
+Toronto Hydro will require \$72 million over the 2025-2029 rate period to execute and complete this program.

+4 The utility proposes the Example 2 as the optimal relocation site for the following 5 reasons:

+- 6 • - Existing Fibre-Optic Connections and Footprint: The proposed EDC contains a fibre-optic connection with EDC 2, which would enable the transfer of data and communications from the the the project costs when compared to other potential locations.
+The proposed EDC also provides - a 12,000 square feet footprint, which is necessary for housing all EDC assets.

+Further details regarding the various relocation options and how the utility determined the optimal relocation site are provided in subsection E8.1.4 on page 23.

+17 The proposed EDC will be a sea within the sisting warehouse area within the sea and the EDC will be located of 11,500 square feet of space will be dedicated to house the following key components:

+18 A total

-From the completion of the Control Operations Reinforcement program in Exhibit 2B, Section E8.1 of Toronto Hydro's 2020-2024 Custom Incentive Rate Application (EB-2018-0165).
+&lt;sup>5 From the completion of the Control Operations Reinforcement program in Exhibit 2B, Section E8.1 of Toronto Hydro's 2020-2024 Custom Incentive Rate Application (EB-2018-0165).
 See also Exhibit 2B, Section E4 of this application.